SHIFT's eLearning Blog

 Text-Organization Effect

-The concept refers to the effects that the structural elements of the course have on the information learners encode and remember.
-This effect relies on the fact that learners’ comprehension is influenced by the text structure used to convey the information.
-Moreover, it says that our brains like the organization of information, which is why chapters, outlines, and sections are highly recommended as an instructional method.
+The concept refers to the impact that the structural elements of a course have on how learners process and remember information.
+It highlights the fact that learners' comprehension is heavily influenced by the way the text is structured and organized.
+Our brains naturally gravitate towards well-organized information, which is why using chapters, outlines, and sections is highly recommended as an effective instructional method.

 Ok so now that you know this, let's get ready to learn all about organizing content effectively in your eLearning courses.